-Our electrophysiology team is skilled in the latest cardiac resynchronization therapy, also called biventricular pacing.
+Our electrophysiology team is skilled in the leading-edge cardiac resynchronization therapy, also called biventricular pacing.
 If you have been diagnosed with heart failure, this advanced treatment uses a specialized pacemaker to help the right and left heart ventricles of your heart function better together.
 This therapy has been shown to improve the symptoms of heart failure and overall quality of life in certain patients with severe symptoms that aren’t controlled with medication.

 Laser Lead Extraction

 Should you experience problems with one of the leads on your pacemaker or ICD, Meriter specialists offer the latest removal techniques, including electrosurgical energy, mechanical sheaths and excimer laser energy.

 Our specialists are skilled in cardioversion, a procedure used to treat many types of arrhythmias including atrial fibrillation, atrial flutter and ventricular tachycardia.
 During cardioversion, two large patches are applied to your chest and electrical energy is sent to your heart to restore a normal rhythm.
 At times, a transesophageal echocardiogram is performed prior to the cardioversion procedure to evaluate blood flow across the heart.

 Meriter Heart & Vascular specialists perform a variety of non-invasive procedures to help evaluate cardiac disorders including:

 Event Recorders An event recorder is used over several weeks to help diagnose a potential abnormal heart rhythm.
 Each time an irregular rhythm occurs, the device records it and transmits the data to our lab.